Hyperbolic groups acting improperly: Algebraic translation

 \subsection{Algebraic formulation of the link conditions}

 Suppose that $K \unlhd G$.
 In order for $Z = \leftQ{X}{K}$ to be non-positively curved, there are five conditions that need to be ensured on links in $Z$.
-Roughly speaking, they are: \begin{enumerate} \item No edge-loop of length $1$, \item No edge-loop of length $2$ consisting of $1$--cells in different $G$--orbits, \item No edge-loop of length $2$ consisting of $1$--cells in the same $G$--orbit, \item No edge-loop of length $3$ whose image in $\mc{Y}$ does not bound a $2$--cell, and \item No edge-loop of length $3$ which does not bound a $2$--cell but whose image in $\mc{Y}$ does bound a $2$--cell. \end{enumerate} More precisely, the ``image in $\mc{Y}$'' means the image in $\mc{Y}$ of the idealization.
-And we say this image $p$ ``bounds a $2$--cell'' if there is an unscwolification $\widehat{p}$ and a lift $\widetilde{p}$ of $\widehat{p}$ to $\widetilde{CG(\mc{Y})}$ so that the realization of the scwolification of $\widetilde{p}$ bounds a $2$--cell in some link of a cube in $X$.
+Roughly speaking, they are: \begin{enumerate} \item No loop of length $1$, \item No loop of length $2$ consisting of $1$--cells in different $G$--orbits, \item No loop of length $2$ consisting of $1$--cells in the same $G$--orbit, \item No loop of length $3$ whose image in $\mc{Y}$ does not bound a $2$--cell, and \item No loop of length $3$ which does not bound a $2$--cell but whose image in $\mc{Y}$ does bound a $2$--cell. \end{enumerate} More precisely, the ``image in $\mc{Y}$'' means the image in $\mc{Y}$ of the idealization.
+And we say this image $p$ ``bounds a $2$--cell'' if there is an unscwolification $\widehat{p}$ and a lift $\widetilde{p}$ of $\widehat{p}$ to $\cgyt$ so that the realization of the scwolification of $\widetilde{p}$ bounds a $2$--cell in some link of a cube in $X$.

 If $\leftQ{X}{K}$ is a simply-connected cube complex and we ensure each of these conditions, then Lemmas \ref{l:L simplicial}, \ref{l:L flag} and \ref{l:length 3 no backtrack} imply that $\leftQ{X}{K}$ is CAT$(0)$.